ASM3300 - STRATEGIC PROBLEM SOLVING

 4 Advanced Liberal Arts credits

-The consequences of business decisions often have impacts far beyond that initially foreseen.
-Increasingly business leaders, particularly entrepreneurs, are expected to be able to anticipate the consequences of their actions.
-Systems thinking offers a useful strategy for dealing with such complex interdisciplinary challenges.
-The focus of this course will be on building competency in the use of systems thinking in regard to the interface of business and the environment through an in-depth case study of the industrialization of a New England River.
-We will also explore contemporary activities, such as the use of hydraulic fracturing to extract fossil fuels from Earth.
-Students will use historical resources, multi-media, field visits and a variety of systems frameworks to help address questions such as:
+The consequences of business decisions often have impacts far different from those that were initially anticipated.
+Increasingly business leaders, particularly entrepreneurs, are expected to be able to anticipate the consequences of such decisions on the social and natural environment.
+Systems thinking offers a useful framework for dealing with such complex challenges.
+Likewise, such consequences demand an interdisciplinary approach to their study.
+The focus of this course will be on building competency in the use of systems thinking in regard to the interface of business and the environment through in-depth and interdisciplinary, historical and contemporary case studies such as boom and bust in the industrial revolution of the United States, declining fisheries, the use of hydraulic fracturing to extract fossil fuels, carbon sequestration, damming of rivers and the growing impact of electrical vehicles.
+We will also examine efforts to mitigate the impact of business decisions on the environment and the political, economic and policy challenges such efforts present.
+SUS3601 will use a variety of learning methods throughout the course including historical resources, multi-media immersion, field projects and flipping the classroom.
+We hope to help students address such questions as:

-How can entrepreneurs productively consider the long-term implications of their actions for a variety of stakeholders and what is their responsibility for doing so under unpredictable circumstances?
+How can business leaders productively consider the long-term implications of their actions for a variety of stakeholders and what is their responsibility for doing so under unpredictable circumstances?

-How can the perspectives of science and social justice inform the entrepreneurs understanding of the long-term implications of their actions?
+How can the perspectives of science and social justice inform business leaders understanding of the long-term implications of their actions?

-What role can/should entrepreneurs play in the remediation of societal and environmental degradation?
+What role can/should business leaders play in the remediation of societal and environmental degradation?